KrolKamil/favourite-movies/README.md

 ### Request

 `POST /film/random`
-    Get random film.
+    Get a random film.
     requirements:

- - genres: list of genres which should film contain (optional)
+ - genres: a list of genres which film should contain (optional)
  - duration: duration of film (optional)

 valid examples:
 duration and genres